-We ensure that our pupils are taught about safeguarding, including online, through various teaching and learning opportunities, as part of providing a broad and balanced curriculum.
 Our learners are helped to talk about their feelings, know about their rights and responsibilities, understand and respond to risks, to deal assertively with pressures and know who they can turn to for advice and help both in and out of the school and how to make a complaint.
 This means that they are able to recognise when they are at risk and are able to get help when they need it.

-The following areas are addressed within PHSE and in the wider curriculum:
+The following areas are addressed within PSHE/Relationships Education/Relationships and Sex Education, Health Education and in the wider curriculum:

-- Bullying, including cyber-bullying

-- Drug and alcohol use/abuse

-- Online/e-safety, including sexting/'youth produced sexual imagery'

-- Road, fire and water safety

-- Emotional well-being and mental health

-- Inter-personal relationships and domestic abuse

-- Child sexual exploitation (CSE) and child criminal exploitation (county lines)

-- So called 'honour based' abuse/violence and forced marriage

-- Female genital mutilation (FGM)

-- · Hate crime, radicalisation and extremism
+- Bullying, including cyber-bullying - Drugs, tobacco and alcohol use/abuse, including 'new psychoactive substances/NPS' - Online/e safety, including sexting/'youth produced sexual imagery' - Road, fire and water safety - Physical health and mental well-being, including prevention i.e. fitness, healthy eating and sleep, basic first aid and changing adolescent body.

+- Emotional well-being and mental health - Sex education and Relationships, including families, caring/respectful friendships, respectful, healthy offline/online and intimate relationships, being safe and the law - Child exploitation, including child sexual exploitation (CSE) and child criminal exploitation/county lines (CCE) as known as child at risk of exploitation (CRE) - So called 'honour based' abuse/violence and forced marriage - Female genital mutilation (FGM) - Hate crime, radicalisation and extremism